patrickbucher/factorizer/article/article.md

 The server process is created using the `start/0` function, which spawns a new process and returns its PID.
 (The server runs the `loop/0` function, which processes incoming messages.)
-Using that PID, a client can call the `factorize/2` function with an additional number to be factorized.
+Using that PID, a client can call the `factorize/2` function with an additional argument: the number to be factorized.
 A message is sent to the respective process, which is then processed in `loop/0` by factorizing the number and sending it back with the computed result to the caller.
 The `loop/0` function calls itself to await the next message.

 Note that `start/0` and `factorize/2` run within the client process; only